The Amen Stone

 a jigsaw puzzle.
 Child's play.

-Rose stopped by to see us and the cats, then we went to dinner with my parents so they could see son (they brought in Thai food).
+Rose stopped by to see us and the cats, then we went to dinner with my parents so they could see Adam (they brought in Thai food).
 He was exhausted before we finished dessert, so we came home, he went to bed, and I watched The X-Files, which I liked a whole lot better than the season premiere though knowing Gillian Anderson says she won't come back makes me hope it ends (and ends on a hopeful note) this season.
 Then we watched a special on black holes.
-From son's trip:
+From Adam's trip: